crimsonraine/Spicy-Noodle-Jump/README.md

 # Spicy-Noodle-Jump
 Doodle Jump, but Revamped with Increasingly Spicy Platforms!

-Credits to Luke Garrigan from codeheir.com for the code!
+Credits to Luke Garrigan from codeheir.com for the code for a game frame!

 Contributors:

 Kimberley Ni
 Jeannelle Tellado

+Note:
+Run using p5.js extensions.
+Still learning how to operate p5.js stuff. - KN